Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     await webRtc.StartAsync();
     ```

-2. To set or get the direction of the media source, use `TransceiverDirection` property:
+2. To set or get the direction of the media source, use `TransceiverDirection` property.

     Default transceiver direction of a media source is `TransceiverDirection.SendRecv`.